AlainParadis/HEAL610/lit-review.md

 > Summary and synthesis of literature that contributes to theme one.

+The central idea of collaborative leadership is to bring together stakeholders to participate in planning and decision-making, giving input and agency to everyone involved, including students.

+### Co-Design with Students

+-   {% cite de_oliveira_how_2023 %}: has a definition and more benefits of collaborative leadership.
+-   "Kotter’s (2007) dual operating system theory provides a framework for overcoming the program’s siloed curriculum development.
+Case studies from Queensland University of Technology’s Design Futures initiative demonstrate that co-governed WIL committees—comprising 40% industry representatives, 30% faculty, 20% students, and 10% administrators—increase partnership longevity by 63% compared to top-down models."
 -   Communication strategies: Broadcasting WIL messages and best practices to all stakeholders is crucial {% cite ferns_driving_2016 %}, {% cite bendermacher_unravelling_2017 %}, {% cite pundyke_change_2020 %}
 -   More on stakeholder communication: {% cite cooper_university_2016 %}
 -   If WIL is organized in a siloed manner, there's a risk that participation is compartmentalized by role.
 As a result, input and feedback may be provided at cross-purposes.
 It is best to accept each stakeholder's contributions, even if they don't align with their typical responsibilities.
 For example, an employer may design an assessment task, or a student may provide new ideas for teaching practice {% cite ferns_engaging_2021 %}.